 Overcoming Dental Anxiety

 Avoiding the dentist due to fear and anxiety often leads to complex dental problems that detrimentally affect your quality of life.
-Dr. Engelberg works with patients who have been away from the dentist and need to restore their smile, taking the time to educate them on all aspects of their treatment and improving their experience with pain free procedures using advanced technology.
+Dr. Engelberg works patiently with patients who have been away from the dentist and need to restore their smile.
+He takes the time to educate them on all aspects of their treatment and improving their experience with pain free procedures.

 There are three key components to a pain free experience at Arlington Heights Smiles: